 Rakia joined Boston-based Beacon Press in 2015 and works remotely from New York City.
 Her acquisitions examine the cultural impact of media, tech, sports and pop culture at large.
-She also acquires memoir/biography and narrative nonfiction about criminal justice, race and class.
+She also acquires memoir/biography and narrative nonfiction about criminal justice, race, gender and class.
 Rakia's previous editorial posts include HarperCollins, Viking Penguin, and Kensington.

 Her roster of Beacon authors includes:

 - Feminist writer and cultural critic Feminista Jones